boulme/satans-cert/coq_src/Impure/README.md

 OCaml function as a type `A -> ??
 B` in Coq, where `??
 B` is the type of an axiomatized monad that can be interpreted as `B -> Prop`.
-In other word, this encoding abstracts an OCaml function as a function returning a set of possible results (ie a relation between its parameter and its result).
+In other word, this encoding abstracts an OCaml function as a function returning a postcondition on its possible results (ie a relation between its parameter and its result).
 Side-effects are simply ignored.
 And reasoning on such a function is only possible in partial correctness.

-However, we can prove in Coq parametricity properties about polymorphic OCaml functions (we conjecture that it is sound to do it).
+A major feature of this cooperation between Coq and OCaml typechecker is to provide very simple parametric proofs about polymorphic OCaml functions.
-This corresponds to prove, by reasoning only on their type, that these functions preserve some invariants.
+They correspond to prove, by reasoning only on their type, that these functions preserve some invariants.
 As an example, we prove the partial correctness of a generic memoizing fixpoint operator: see `rec_correct` lemma at the end of [ImpExtern](ImpExtern.v).
 This lemma is applied in [FibExample](FibExample.v) to prove the partial correctness of a memoized version of the naive Fibonacci function.
+However, currently, the soundness of these parametric proofs is still a conjecture.

 ## Code Overview